 The following list of editions certainly does not encompass all the good editions and readable translations of these works, but I have tried to indicate the translations I found the most readable and accurate, as well as those editions that combine affordability and helpful footnotes with decent-sized type.
-Many of these plays (including the Greek ones) are available in Dover Thrift editions for under \$2.00.
-These cheap paperbacks are often a good way to read the English plays, but in the case of the Greek plays and those modern plays originally written in a foreign language, the Dover editions are usually outdated or anonymous translations, often stilted or inaccurate.
+Many of these plays (including the Greek ones) are available in Dover Thrift editions for under \$3.00.
+These cheap paper-backs are often a good way to read the English plays, but in the case of the Greek plays and those modern plays originally written in a foreign language, the Dover editions are usually public domain translations-often outdated or anonymous, which more often than not means archaic and inaccurate.

-A thorough list of dramatists worth reading might include John Dryden, John Webster, Ben Jonson, Edward Albee, Eugene Ionesco, David Mamet, Harold Pinter, Sam Shepard, John Guare, Margaret Edson, Marsha Norman, and more.
-This particular list was chosen because the plays on it are readable, and because they serve as good representatives of the development of drama from ancient Greece to the 1970s.
-What plays from the last thirty years will endure?
+A thorough list of dramatists worth reading would also include John Dryden, John Webster, Ben Jonson, Edward Albee, Eugène Ionesco, David Mamet, Harold Pinter, Sam Shepard, John Guare, Margaret Edson, Marsha Norman, and many more.
+This particular list was chosen because the plays on it are readable, and because they serve as good representatives of the development of drama from ancient Greece to modern times.

+What plays from the last forty years will endure?
 Perhaps Marsha Norman's Pulitzer Prize-winning 'Night, Mother (although a Pulitzer isn't necessarily a guarantee of immortality).
-Perhaps plays of Harold Pinter or Sam Shepard, although it's impossible to say which ones.
-(A "greatest plays of the twentieth century" list will be much easier to compile twenty years from now.)
+Perhaps the plays of Harold Pinter or Sam Shepard, although it's impossible to say which ones.
+And David Mamet's stylish dialogue will most certainly be marked-but whether his plays or screenplays will best demonstrate it is still an open question.

-AESCHYLUS Agamemnon
+AESCHYLUS

-(c.
+Agamemnon (c.
 458 B.C.)